Balochistan Liberation Front

-The Balochistan Liberation Front (بلۏچستان آجوییءِ سنگر, abbreviated BLF) is a Afghanistan-based Baloch ethnonationalist separatist group actively engaged in the Balochistan region of Southwestern Asia.
+The Balochistan Liberation Front (BLF; بلۏچستان آجوییءِ سنگر) is an Afghanistan-based Baloch ethnonationalist separatist militant group actively waging an insurgency in the Balochistan province of Pakistan.

-The separatist group was founded by Jumma Khan Marri in 1964 in Damascus, Syria and played an important role in the 1968–1973 insurgency in Sistan and Baluchestan province of Iran and 1973–1977 insurgency in Balochistan province of Pakistan.
+The separatist group was founded by Jumma Khan Marri in 1964 in Damascus, Syria and played an important role in the 1968–1973 insurgency in the Sistan-Balochistan province of Iran and 1973–1977 insurgency in Balochistan province of Pakistan.

-The entity re-emerged in 2004 after Allah Nazar Baloch took command of the group in 2003.
-Since then the BLF has taken responsibility for attacks on MI and ISI personnel, government officials and military personnel.
+The group re-emerged in 2004 after Allah Nazar Baloch took command of the militant group in 2003.
+Since then, the BLF has taken responsibility for attacks on Pakistani soldiers and policemen.
+The group has also claimed responsibility for massacres of non-Baloch civilians inside Balochistan.

-In 2016, Allah Nazar Baloch, the BLF's leader, expressed openness to receiving financial and other forms of support from India.
-He also vowed to continue targeting the China-Pakistan Economic Corridor (CPEC), segments of which pass through Balochistan.
+Like other Baloch separatist groups, it has been supported by India's Research and Analysis Wing (RAW), and is allegedly used in the insurgency against Pakistan.
+It has also been used to target the China–Pakistan Economic Corridor (CPEC), segments of which pass through Balochistan.

-History
+History and relations

+1964–1969

 The group was founded by Jumma Khan Marri in 1964 in Damascus, Syria.
-Four years after its formation, the group took part in the Iranian Baloch revolt against the government of Iran.
-During this time, the Iraqi government publicly supported the BLF, providing them with weapons and operational support.
-However, after five years of fighting, the BLF and other Baloch militant groups were decimated by Iran.
-The militant groups negotiated an end to fighting with the government of Iran, and Iraq stopped openly supporting the BLF with arms.
-However, the government of Iraq still maintained relations with the group's leadership.
+Four years after its formation, the group took part in the third Balochistan conflict against the government of Iran, which had also spilled over into Pakistan, because of the BLF launching raids on Pakistani outposts.
+During this time, the Iraqi government publicly supported the BLF, providing them with weapons and operational support to fight against the Iranian government.
+However, after five years of fighting, the BLF and other Baloch militant groups were decimated by Iranian and Pakistani forces.
+The militant groups involved in the conflict negotiated an end to fighting with the government of Iran, and Iraq had stopped openly supporting the BLF with arms.
+However, the government of Iraq had still maintained relations with the group's leadership.
+Syria had also provided support to the group.